HubRise/website/content/apps/livepepper/en/overview.md

 ## Prerequisites

-To establish a connection between LivePepper and HubRise, you must have an existing LivePepper online ordering website.
-A test site can be created from the [LivePepper website](https://www.livepepper.com).
-Connecting it with HubRise is easy.
-A HubRise user profile and account can be created directly from the LivePepper back office.
+LivePepper can be connected to HubRise from the LivePepper back office.
+You only need a LivePepper account to complete the connection.